 Learn More

 What is a West Coast IPA?
-It’s a bright, clear IPA, known for its Pacific Northwest hops popularized by West Coast breweries from the 1970s all the way to today.
-Many of the brewers we’ve already mentioned on this list helped establish the style from Ken Grossman and his Pale Ale at Sierra Nevada and Fritz Maytag and his Liberty Ale at Anchor (both featuring Cascade hops) to Vinnie Cilurzo and his Pliny the Elder.
+It’s a bright, clear IPA known for its Pacific Northwest hops popularized by West Coast breweries from the 1970s to today.
+Many of the brewers we’ve already mentioned on this list helped establish the style, from Ken Grossman and his Pale Ale at Sierra Nevada and Fritz Maytag and his Liberty Ale at Anchor (both featuring Cascade hops) to Vinnie Cilurzo and his Pliny the Elder.
 Add to that list Matt Brynildson at Firestone Walker.
-Union Jack, Firestone Walker’s version of a West Coast-style IPA, helped set the tone for the entire modern movement.
+Union Jack IPA, Firestone Walker’s version of a West Coast-style IPA, helped set the tone for the entire modern movement.

 In 1996, Firestone Walker started as a brewery focused solely on barrel-fermented beer.
 Over the years, each time the brewery has decided to dip its toe into non-barrel-fermented beer, it’s been at the vanguard of that style.

-Hopnosis is the perfect American IPA that you can find in twenty-five states including: AZ, CA, CO, DC, HI, IA, ID, IL, IN, KS, MD, MN, MO, MT, NC, NE, NJ, NM, NV, NY, OR, PA, TX, VA, WA.
+Union Jack is the most perfect American IPAs that you can find in thirty-three states.
 Use Firestone Walker’s Beer Finder to track down Union Jack near you.

 Read More